Get

 Can a Dachshund Be a Bad Service Dog?

-Unfortunately, there are many service jobs that your Dachshund won’t be good at due to their small size.
-They can’t open any doors or operate mechanisms, and many items will be too large for them to fetch, so they won’t be a good choice for people with physical disabilities.
-Another problem is that the Dachshund breed can be strong willed, making some of them difficult to train.
+Unfortunately, due to their small size, Dachshunds aren’t good at many of the service jobs on demand.
+They can’t open doors or operate mechanisms, and many items will be too large to fetch, so they won’t be a good choice for people with certain physical disabilities.
+Another problem is that Dachshunds can be strong-willed and challenging to train.

 What Dogs Can Qualify as Service Dogs?

-Under The Americans with Disability Act, anyone with a mental or physical disability can apply for a service dog.
-You will need a prescription from a licensed therapist or psychologist to get an emotional-support dog, which is usually a letter stating that you would benefit from owning the animal.
+Under the Americans with Disabilities Act, anyone with a mental or physical disability can apply for a service dog.
+You will need a prescription from a licensed therapist or psychologist to get an emotional support dog, which is usually a letter stating that you would benefit from owning the animal.

 a red dachshund puppy looks at the camera while outdoors